dfinity/portal/docs/samples/pos.md

 '
 ```

-### Step 4: Save the ledger principal as a variable
+### Step 5: Save the ledger principal as a variable.

 We need this information in the next step, when deploying the index canister.